MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-get-started-container-sandbox.md

 [!INCLUDE[d365fin_long_md](includes/d365fin_long_md.md)] offers a container-based image environment that enables access to both the AL development environment and the C/SIDE development environment.

 ## Decide on Azure-hosted or local-hosted environment
 When you set up the Container Sandbox, you can choose to host the sandbox on Microsoft Azure or on a local computer.
-Both environments offer the same capabilites.
+Both environments offer the same capabilites, and use Docker to provide the infrastructure for the container-based apps.
 The difference is:

--   Azure hosting requires that you purchase ...
+-  With Azure hosting, Docker is installed and configured for you.
+However, Azure hosting requires that you purchase ...
--   Local hosting requires that you install and configure Docker before you set up the sandbox.
+-  Local hosting requires that your computer is running Windows 10 or Windows Server 2016 and you install and configure Docker before setting up the container sandbox.

-## Install and configure Docker
-Install Docker and configure it for Windows Containers.
-Please choose the version of Docker that is appropriate for the host operating system.
+    To install and configure Docker, choose the version of Docker that is appropriate for the host operating system.

-- Use [Docker Community Edition](https://www.docker.com/community-edition) if the host operating system is Windows 10.
+    For Windows 10, download from [Docker Community Edition](https://www.docker.com/community-edition).
 For more information, see [Install instructions](https://docs.microsoft.com/en-us/virtualization/windowscontainers/quick-start/quick-start-windows-10).

-- Use [Docker Enterprise Edition](https://www.docker.com/enterprise-edition) if the host operating system is Windows Server.
+    For Windows Server 2016, download from [Docker Enterprise Edition](https://www.docker.com/enterprise-edition).
 For more information, see [Install instructions](https://docs.microsoft.com/en-us/virtualization/windowscontainers/quick-start/quick-start-windows-server).

 ## Run the container-based image